joemcbride/outlander-xamarin/README.md

-pathfinder
+Pathfinder
 ==========

-Front End for Dragonrealms
+A Front End for Dragonrealms.
+A work in progress.